 Otherwise, take off limbs to do a few rounds around of calibrations.

-If you can't achieve good results, it's time to do precise calibration.
+If you can't achieve good results, it's time to do the precise calibration.

 The zero state is defined as the middle point of the servo’s reachable range.